Disclosure: This post has affiliate links.

 Riverboat Discovery tours

-Taking a tour on the Riverboat Discovery is a must-do for every Fairbanks visitor in summer.
+Taking a tour on the Riverboat Discovery is a Must-do for every Fairbanks visitor in summer.
 Actually, there are three of these boats with Riverboat Discovery I being the smallest and Riverboat Discovery III being the largest boat.
 There is a port-like dock with a Saloon for lunch or dinner and a store for ticket sale and souvenirs at the Chena River.
 The large two boats dock here for river tours which are really informative.
 You will learn about dog mushing and see the late Susan Butcher‘s dog yard.
-You will see Senator Murkowski‘s house where Reagan spent a night.
+You will see Senator Murkowski‘s house where President Ronald Reagan spent a night.
 Part of the tour is also a visit of an Indian village, a fish wheel, a float plane starting and landing on the Chena, and a demonstration how to pin-bone a salmon with just 2 cuts by an ulu.

 Salsa and tequila tasting cruise